LiliaFramework/Lilia/documentation/docs/libraries/lia.playerinteract.md

 **Purpose**

-Syncs interactions to all clients.
+Syncs interaction data to a specific client or all clients.

 **Parameters**

-*None*
+* `client` (*Player*, optional): The client to sync to.
+If not provided, syncs to all clients.

 **Returns**